solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

     cd my-demo-app
     ```

-1. Create a brand new application (Omit the `-y` to override the default values):
+1. Create a brand new application (Omit the `--yes` to override the default values):

     ```shell
     npm init --yes